-Quantified Objective: Use Santa Rosa Housing Trust with other funding sources to support development of 300 total units over the planning period, including 150 units for lower-income households (50 units of extremely low-income housing, 50 units of very low-income housing, and 50 units of low-income housing) and 150 units of the 771 units affordable to moderate-income households
+Quantified Objective: Use Santa Rosa Housing Trust with other funding sources to support development of 300 total units over the planning period, including 150 units for lower-income households (50 units of extremely low-income housing, 50 units of very low-income housing, and 50 units of low-income housing) and 150 units of the 771 units affordable to moderate-income households.
+Target at least 150 units affordable lower- and moderate-income households in predominantly single-family, affluent neighborhoods, including eastern portions of the city.

-Affordable Housing Tracking.
+Program H-14: Affordable Housing Tracking.
 The city will develop a system to review and document the number of affordable units annually.
 The system will track projects approved, including ADUs, the number of affordable units by income level, and the various funding sources.